Marcroth0/p1-secret-bar/README.md

 Made sure the chosen fonts work on all devices tested.

-Results for testing are found in attached tables:
+Results for testing are found in attached tables below.

 **Results:**